Schools2030 AFGHANISTAN

 INNOVATE

-TO IMPROVE: Literacy and Numeracy
+TO IMPROVE: Literacy, Numeracy

 AGE GROUP: 5+